fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 }
 ```

-If multiple configurations are found with `default` set to `true`, then the
+If multiple configurations are found for the current filetype with `default` set
-user is prompted anyway.
+to `true`, then the user is prompted anyway.

 #### Preventing automatic selection